ZhitingLu/sku-manager-backend/README.md

   - Only authenticated users can partial/full update and delete the medication SKUs.
 - **API Documentation**:
   - Detailed descriptions of each API endpoint.
+- **GitHub Actions for CI/CD**:
+  - Code Quality Checks: Automatically run linter and formatter on every push or pull request.
+  - Unit and Integration Tests: Run automated tests using Python test framework to ensure code reliability

 ## 🚀 Tech Stack
 - **🌐 Django**: A high-level web framework for rapid and secure development.